timou0911/Ethernaut-Writeup/8. Vault ★★☆☆☆/README.md

 ### Statically-size Type

 When a state variable is declared, it is assigned to a slot in storage.
 If the state variable is of a statically-size type, such as `uint` or `bool`, then it will take up a single slot and use the necessary bytes (data are encoded into hex then saved to slots).
-However, it is possible for multiple state variables to be packed into a single storage slot if their total size is less than or equal to 32 bytes.
+However, multiple state variables can be packed into a single storage slot if their total size is less than or equal to 32 bytes.

 For example, consider such code: